How To Pardon A Criminal History

 After filling out the appropriate forms, interested parties must either email or mail the form to USPardon.Attorney@usdoj.gov or to The U.S. Department of Justice, Office of the Pardon Attorney, 950 Pennsylvania Avenue, Washington, D.C.
 20530.
 The petition and all its forms must be legible and written in ink.
 Print is prefered over cursive for this reason.
 The forms must also be notarized to be considered.
 Any documents that supplement your request can be attached, but without staples, glue, or any other kind of binding material.
 If emailed, the forms must be in PDF format.
 If mailed, only scans of documents will be accepted.

 Only federal convictions will be considered

-The President can only pardon federal convictions, and the office’s power extends to convictions settled in the “Superior Court of the District of Columbia and military court martial proceedings.”
+The President can only pardon federal convictions, and the office’s power extends to convictions settled in the “Superior Court of Washington D.C. and military court martial proceedings.”
 This means any state criminal offense is outside the ability of the President to pardon.
 State criminal pardons must be handled on a state level in the corresponding State Board of Pardons and Paroles.

 A reason for seeking a pardon must be included

 Pardon seekers must include a specific reason or purpose for why they are seeking a criminal pardon.
 This is area to attach or include any relevant evidence that indicates how a pardon will help achieve a goal or the reason a pardon is sought.
 Such additions can include copies of letters of recommendation from community leaders, or signed letters of achievement.
 Because a presidential pardon is an indication of nationwide forgiveness, letters of achievement are strongly recommended, though they are not required.
 Pardon officials also take into account the petitioner’s acceptance of “responsibility, remorse and atonement.

 Most states offer pardons outside of the federal pardon system, and California is no exception.
 This is legal recommendation when seeking pardon in The Golden State.